composer/satis/docs/config.md

 prefix-url
 : Hostname (and path) to prefix when generating source url for the archive (defaults to **homepage**).

-white-list
+whitelist
 : List of whitelisted packages (only matching packages will be output).
+A `*` can be used for wildcard matching.

-black-list
+blacklist
 : List of blacklisted packages (matching packages will be skipped).
+A `*` can be used for wildcard matching.

 checksum
 : Whether or not to generate checksum values.